-All of the proposed pile locations for the dock are located above the Mean Low Water (MLW) line and will be installed at low tide.
+The proposed pile locations for the dock which are located above the Mean Low Water (MLW) line will be installed at low tide.
 Installation during "the dry" greatly reduces the amount of noise that is transmitted into the water column, as no water will be present at the pile location.